 considering

-a) that growing telecommunication and radiocommunication needs of public protection and disaster relief (PPDR) agencies and organizations, are vital to the maintenance of law and order, protection of life and property, disaster relief and emergency response;
+a) that addressing the growing telecommunication and radiocommunication needs of public protection and disaster relief (PPDR) agencies and organizations is vital to the maintenance of law and order, protection of life and property, disaster relief and emergency response;

-b) that many administrations wish to promote interoperability and interworking between systems used for PPDR radiocommunication, both nationally and for cross-border operations in emergency situations and for disaster relief;
+b) that many administrations wish to facilitate interoperability and interworking between systems used for PPDR radiocommunication, both nationally and for cross-border operations in emergency situations and for disaster relief;

+[Editor’s note: Moved c) and d) to recognizing and revised.]

-c) that Resolution 646 (WRC-03) identifies particular bands/ranges, including the range 4 940-4 990 MHz in Regions 2 and 3, for the purposes of achieving regionally harmonized frequency bands/ranges for advanced PPDR solutions and encourages administrations to consider these bands/ranges when undertaking their national planning for PPDR radiocommunications;
+[c) that Resolution 646 (WRC-15) identifies particular bands/ranges, including the range 4 940-4 990 MHz in Region 3, for the purposes of achieving regionally harmonized frequency bands/ranges for advanced PPDR solutions and encourages administrations to consider these bands/ranges for their PPDR applications;

-d) that Resolution 646 (WRC-03) does not identify the range 4 940-4 990 MHz for Region 1;
+d) that Resolution 646 (WRC-15) does not identify the range 4 940-4 990 MHz for Regions 1 and 2;]

+[Editor’s note: Consider revising considering e) and f) based on considering e) and f) from Resolution 646 (Rev.WRC-15):

+"e) that existing systems for PPDR applications mainly support narrowband/wideband voice and data applications;

+f) that, although narrowband and wideband systems will continue to be used to meet PPDR requirements, there is a growing need for broadband applications to support improved data and multimedia capabilities, which require higher data rates and higher capacity, and appropriate spectrum may need to be made available on a national basis to meet these growing needs;"

-e) that there will continue to be narrowband, wideband and broadband requirements for future applications;
+[e) that there will continue to be narrowband, wideband and broadband requirements for future applications;

-f) that in some cases, on-site broadband PPDR applications are used on a temporary basis by emergency service organizations during the event of a disaster;
+f) that in some cases, on-site broadband PPDR applications are used on a temporary basis by emergency service organizations during the event of a disaster;]

+[Editor’s note: Considering revising g) based on i) from Resolution 646 (Rev.WRC-15): "i) that some commercial terrestrial and satellite systems are complementing the dedicated systems in support of PPDR, and that the use of commercial solutions will be in response to technology development and market demands;"]

-g) that commercial systems may serve and support PPDR organizations including, in particular, new systems/technologies;
+[g) that commercial systems may serve and support PPDR organizations including, in particular, new systems/technologies;]

 h) that some administrations may have different operational needs and spectrum requirements for PPDR applications depending on the circumstances;

-j) that national spectrum planning for PPDR radiocommunication systems needs to have regard for cooperation and bilateral consultation with other concerned administrations, in order to facilitate greater levels of spectrum harmonization;
+i) that national spectrum planning for PPDR radiocommunication systems needs to have regard for cooperation and bilateral consultation with other concerned administrations, in order to facilitate greater levels of spectrum harmonization;

-k) that usage of the same frequencies of the same allocation will enable administrations to benefit from harmonization while continuing to meet national planning requirements,
+j) that usage of the same frequencies of the same allocation will enable administrations to benefit from harmonization while continuing to meet national planning requirements,

+recognizing [moved from considerings and revised]

-c) that Resolution 646 (WRC-03) identifies particular bands/ranges, including the range 4 940-4 990 MHz in Regions 2 and 3, for the purposes of achieving regionally harmonized frequency bands/ranges for advanced PPDR solutions and encourages administrations to consider these bands/ranges when undertaking their national planning for PPDR radiocommunications;
+a) that Resolution 646 (WRC-15) identifies particular bands/ranges, including the range 4 940-4 990 MHz in Region 3, for the purposes of achieving regionally harmonized frequency bands/ranges for advanced PPDR solutions and encourages administrations to consider these bands/ranges for their PPDR applications;

-d) that Resolution 646 (WRC-03) does not identify the range 4 940-4 990 MHz for Region 1;
+b) that Resolution 646 (WRC-15) does not identify the range 4 940-4 990 MHz for Regions 1 and 2;

 noting

+[Editor’s note: See recognizing a)-c) in Resolution 646.]

-a) that the benefits of spectrum harmonization are:
+[a) that the benefits of spectrum harmonization are:

 – increased potential for interoperability;